Tilt Train: Rolling stock

 The Electric Tilt Train features 2×2 Economy class seating and 1×2 Business class seating.
-All seats include an audio and visual entertainment system.
-A trolley service is provided in Business class, and an onboard cafe is available on some journeys.
+A trolley service is provided on afternoon services.
+There are two serveries onboard providing food and beverages which are consumed at your seat.
 Wi-Fi internet access was introduced in 2016.

 Awards

 In 2009 as part of the Q150 celebrations, the Tilt Train was announced as one of the Q150 Icons of Queensland for its role as an iconic "innovation and invention".